Archan6el/Devvortex-Writeup-HackTheBox/README.md

 ![image](https://github.com/Archan6el/Devvortex-Writeup/assets/91164464/a0d5bd74-cd58-4a9c-a4cc-0003749e91f6)
 ![image](https://github.com/Archan6el/Devvortex-Writeup/assets/91164464/44c9ef46-a369-4717-817e-e604ea6ed3cb)

-I go through the process of creating reporting a problem.
+I go through the process of reporting a problem.
 Some problems result in the program just closing, so it takes a while to find a problem that asks me if I want to view the crash report.
 Eventually I do find one that allows me to view a report, which was a security related problem (option 3), and the specific issue was "My screen doesn't lock automatically after being idle" (option 7):

 ![image](https://github.com/Archan6el/Devvortex-Writeup/assets/91164464/0c59d391-76fb-44ba-908d-3d25d5402eb6)